 - Hold the same academic standards for students with disabilities as held for students without disabilities.

 - Understand how a student with a disability receives/processes information and/or demonstrates mastery of a subject might vary due to reasonable accommodations.

-- Consult with the Educational Access Center staff if questions arise regarding accommodations.
+- Consult with the EAC staff if questions arise regarding accommodations.

-- Maintain confidentiality of students’ accommodations and disability-related information.
+- Maintain the confidentiality of students’ accommodations and disability-related information.

 Because Boise State University receives federal funding, we are held to civil rights laws—The American’s With Disabilities Act and Section 504 of the Rehabilitation Act of 1973—prohibiting discrimination against people with disabilities.